mheap/nexmo-developer/_documentation/en/voice/voice-api/ncco-reference.md

 The record action is asynchronous.
 Recording starts when the record action is executed in the NCCO and finishes when the synchronous condition in the action is met.
 That is, `endOnSilence`, `timeOut` or `endOnKey`.
 If you do not set a synchronous condition, the Voice API immediately executes the next NCCO without recording.

+You can transcribe a recording using the `transcription` option [[Developer Preview](/product-lifecycle/dev-preview)].
+Once the recording's transcription is complete, a callback will be sent to an `eventUrl`.
+Using the transcription settings you can specify a custom `eventUrl` and `language` for your transcriptions.

 For information about the workflow to follow, see [Recording](/voice/voice-api/guides/recording).

 You can use the following options to control a `record` action: